marqo-ai/marqo/CONTRIBUTING.md

 - Separation between data and configuration
 - Usability is super important, unless it clashes with performance.
 In that case, performance takes precedence.
+- Easy things should be easy, hard things should be possible